Brazilian cavalry: Evolution of brigades and divisions

 During the Paraguayan War, cavalry regiments were organized into twelve brigades, six divisions and an army corps.
 However, the Imperial Army did not have a permanent organization of high-ranking peacetime command until the 1908 reforms, which created five "strategic brigades" and three cavalry brigades.
 These brigades were expanded into Cavalry Divisions (DC) in 1921.
 From 1944 to 1946 the DCs were grouped into an army corps.
 Since 1908, there was also a cavalry regiment in the "strategic brigades", which were basically infantry, and in their successors, the "army divisions" (DEs) of 1915 and Infantry Divisions (DIs) of 1921, until the abolition of that regiment from the 1946 organization.
-Still, the DIs now had a reconnaissance squadron.[57]
-Regiments in cavalry-only brigades or divisions were "Independent" (RCI), while those supporting infantry-based divisions were "Divisionaries" (RCD); this nomenclature existed from 1919 to 1946.
+Still, the DIs now had a reconnaissance squadron.
+Regiments in cavalry-only brigades or divisions were "Independent Regiments" (RCI), while those supporting infantry-based divisions were "Divisional Cavalry" (RCD); this nomenclature existed from 1919 to 1946.

 The actual organization of the divisions differed from the theoretical one and some units were absent, especially engineers and anti-aircraft artillery.
 Even so, in 1960 the DCs were more complete than the infantry divisions and the first three had four regiments each, one more than expected, having between 5,204 and 6,046 troops in 1961.
 The 4th, with only two, had 3,603 soldiers.
 In 1960 most regiments, with the exception of the 11th, only had two squadrons each.

 In 1943, a Motomechanized Division was planned with an organization similar to the armored division of the American Army, which exerted a strong doctrinal influence on the Brazilian one since its participation in World War II.
 It had three BCCs and three battalions of motorized infantry.
 In 1946 the infantry became armored, using the M3 half-track.
 The Armored Division (DB) was still only a nucleus, being considered completed in 1957.
 It had 3,946 soldiers in 1961.
 The maneuver units were strong, lacking only a BIB and the heavy armored battalion, but combat support was paltry: the engineering battalion and all the artillery were lacking.